Prohelion/prohelion.github.io/docs/Battery_Management_Systems/Prohelion_BMS_D1000_Gen2/index.md

 ### State Estimations
 - **State of Charge (SOC)** - Estimation of the remaining charge in the battery.
-- **State of Health (SOH)** - Estimation of the battery’s capacity to hold a charge relative to its original capacity.
+- **State of Health (SOH)** - Estimation of the battery's capacity to hold a charge relative to its original capacity.
 - **State of Power (SOP)** - Estimation of the available power for charging or discharging at any given time.

 ### Environmental Sensors